While the underlying cause of obesity is multifactorial, patients can achieve meaningful results with your help.

 Paoli, PA

-Dr. Thapar’s advice: Consistent partnership is key
+Dr. Thapar’s tip: Consistent partnership is key

-“As a health care provider, I know my patients trust and respect my professional opinion and need my encouragement and support during treatment programs, especially for weight management.
+“As a health care professional, I know my patients trust and respect my professional opinion and need my encouragement and support during treatment programs, especially for weight management.
 I recommend strong engagement at every appointment to keep patients motivated and to remind them that I care and that together we can achieve their health goals.”

 Diana Pallin, MD